 We want you to continue doing what you love without damaging your hearing.
 Hearing damage comes from a combination of loudness and exposure time.
 The longer you are exposed to sound, the more likely it is to damage your ears, so take breaks and give your ears a rest.

-For tips on how to protect your ears and to find out more about safe listening, please click here to see the ‘All Ears Campaign’ and their advice.
+For tips on how to protect your ears and to find out more about safe listening, please click here https://www.tinnitus.org.uk/enjoy-your-festival for some advice.